mateuszteteruk/mttet.github.io/README.md

 - Data can be accessed only by the app.
 - Data which are written internally are stored in not encrypted database
 - None private user data are collected by the app
-- The app uses Google Analytics, which collects anonymous data about the app usage like user flow through the screens or whether user is online or not.
-This feature can be disabled by the user in the settings menu, moreover user is informed by the dialog on the first launch of the app.
 - User can store their data to Google Drive, which is accessible only for the user